jason-davey/studio/PLAYBOOK.md

 ## 3. Using the In-App Landing Page Workflow Tool (Root `/` path)

 Navigate to the root of your application (e.g., `http://localhost:9002/`).
-This is the main tool.
+This is the main tool, organized into 5 accordion steps.

 ### 3.1.
 Step 1: Review Recommendations
+- This is the first panel in the accordion.
-- If you have a JSON file (a "Page Blueprint") from a URL scraping tool or other source with content recommendations:
+- **If you have a JSON "Page Blueprint" file** from a URL scraping tool or other source with content recommendations:
+    - Click the file input field (often labeled "Choose File" or similar).
-    - Click "Upload File" and select your JSON file.
+    - Select your JSON file.
     - The tool will attempt to parse it.
 If successful, its content will be used to pre-fill the landing page content in the subsequent steps.
-    - You'll see a preview of the loaded JSON.
+    - You'll see a preview of the loaded JSON content and its name.
-    - Click "Proceed to Build".
+    - Click "Proceed to Build" to move to the next step or simply open the Step 2 accordion.
+- **If you don't have a blueprint or are using the Guided Walkthrough:**
+    - The walkthrough may load a sample blueprint for you.
-- If you don't have a blueprint, you can skip this step and the app might use default values or allow you to build from scratch in Step 3.
+    - If no blueprint is loaded, subsequent steps might use default values or allow you to build content from scratch.

 ### 3.2.
 Step 2: Build & Preview Page
-- This step shows a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint loaded in Step 1 (or defaults).
+- This panel shows a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint loaded in Step 1 (or defaults).
 - Review the preview.
-- Click "Proceed to Adjust".
+- Click "Proceed to Adjust Content" or open the Step 3 accordion.

 ### 3.3.
 Step 3: Adjust Content
 - Here, you can edit the content for each section of the landing page (Page Info, Hero, Benefits, Testimonials, Trust Signals, Form Config) using the provided input fields.
 - These changes will form the basis of "Version A" for the Hero section in your A/B test.
-- Click "Configure A/B Test".
+- When done, click "Configure A/B Test" or open the Step 4 accordion.

 ### 3.4.
 Step 4: Configure A/B Test
 This panel is where you define two versions (A and B) of Hero section content for your A/B test.